tinkererthinker/blog/source/content/Clippings/Some of the most important entrepreneurship skills are tacit knowledge — LessWrong.md

 **Tacit knowledge or implicit knowledge—as opposed to formal, codified, or explicit knowledge—is knowledge that is difficult to express or extract, and thus more difficult to transfer to others by means of writing it down or verbalizing it. (**[**Source**](https://en.wikipedia.org/wiki/Tacit_knowledge)**)**

-Tacit knowledge is skills and knowledge that you learn intuitively or perceptually instead of active studying or training.
+[[Tacit Knowledge]] is skills and knowledge that you learn intuitively or perceptually instead of active studying or training.

 Active training helps, of course, but it’s hard to verbalize these skills—for instance, riding a bike or learning a particular branch of martial art.
 It is hard to learn martial art by merely reading a book about it.
 You have to go to a dojo and learn under a teacher.
 Most of these skills are more than cognitive intelligence.
 Your body learns how to ride a bike or do a particular kickboxing move.